kixxauth/enginemill/docs/current/reference/http.md

-Digest authentication is supported, but it only works with `sendImmediately` set to false; otherwise the library will send the basic authentication header on the initial request, which will probably cause the request to fail.
+Digest authentication is supported, but it only works with `sendImmediately` set to false; otherwise the library will send the basic authentication header on the initial request, which will probably cause the request to fail if the server is expected digest authentication.

 ## Options for HTTP requests